thedges/PSPhotoInspection/README.md

   * [Lightning-Strike](https://github.com/thedges/Lightning-Strike)
   * [PSCommon](https://github.com/thedges/PSCommon)

-Click this to install this package:
+Then click this to install this package:

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"